South Dakota Public Schools Add 'In God We Trust' Signs To Walls

 The new law has ignited conversation among the community.
 Although Urban says most people believe "it's a really great thing for our schools and our districts and that kids are seeing it posted on a daily basis," she adds that there are vocal critics.

 Urban describes her community as fairly conservative.
-But she's also seen social media comments that threaten a lawsuit, claiming the motto excludes non-Christian faiths.
+But she has also seen social media comments that threaten a lawsuit, claiming the motto excludes non-Christian faiths.

 Earlier this summer, a group of students from Stevens High School in Rapid City approached the school board and suggested alternating God with Buddha, Yahweh and Allah on the signs — along with other terms such as "Science" or simply, "Ourselves" — in an effort to be more inclusive.